mz3r0/local-chat-vrm/README.md

 # LocalChatVRM

-LocalChatVRM is a project primarily for technical sharing and demonstration purposes.
-It was used for a demo exhibition at Google I/O 2025.

-**This repository is archived.**
+LocalChatVRM was used for a demo exhibition at Google I/O 2025. **The original repository is archived.**

-If you wish to make changes to LocalChatVRM, please feel free to fork the repository and develop it further.
+The live version on GitHub pages wasn't usable for me prior to creating a fork.
+I decided to experiment with it locally, and restore functionality only for text inputs.
+Later, I noticed a muffled audio issue on a device used to test the new working [live version](https://mz3r0.github.io/local-chat-vrm).

+In the following sections I relate my experience with this LocalChatVRM.
+Coming from a Python background, it was an important first-time real exposure to TypeScript, especially thanks to AI.

 ---